 Building regulations stipulate the rates of air exchange that must be provided by ventilation systems but you will want to consider airflow rates even if installing an extractor fan in an older property.
 Experienced ventilation providers will be able to advise on the size, power and type of fan for the size, shape, and usage of your bathroom.

 As well as making sure you have adequate airflow, there are several other issues to consider.
-Local ventilation experts can provide the advice that will help to ensure you find the right solution for your bathroom.
+Our local ventilation experts can provide the advice that will help to ensure you find the right solution for your bathroom.

 As well as light-switch operated fans, you may decide to install a model that operates with a separate pull cord, a timer, or a humidity sensor, which can automatically turn the unit on when it detects a certain level of moisture in the air.
 There are also units that run at a continuous low level with a ‘boost’ when required, and ones with infrared sensors that detect when you enter the room.

-You might also want to think about power consumption, maintenance and, of course, how the fan looks in your bathroom.
+You might also want to think about power consumption, maintenance and, of course, how the fan looks in your bathroom/wet room.

 Bathrooms and wet rooms are divided into zones, based on proximity to water sources.
 An industry standard, the IP rating, designates the zones in which any electrical fixtures or equipment can be installed.